COVESA/iot-event-analytics/docs/README.md

     }
     ```

-  - the statiscally defined unit of measurements, deonted via the file ```uom.json```.
+  - the statistically defined unit of measurements, denoted via the file ```uom.json```.
 The unit of measurement definition forms a tree of conversion factors.<br>
     Example:

     ```json